matrix-org/matrix-spec-proposals/proposals/2448-blurhash-for-media.md

 While thumbnails exist to combat this to some degree, they still need to be downloaded from a homeserver, which is not instantaneous.

-Instead, a BlurHash can be sent inside the `m.room.message` event, which upon receipt other clients can render for a pretty preview while the actual thumbnail downloads.
+Instead, a BlurHash can be sent inside events, which upon receipt other clients can render for a pretty media preview while the actual thumbnail downloads.
 They also do not contain any `"` characters, making them simple to stick inside existing JSON blobs.